 He went on to appear in lead roles for other stage productions, including Leonard Melfi's Birdbath, Christopher Fry's A Phoenix Too Frequent, and Pfieffer's People.
 From 1984-1985, Herbie J served his Internship in Television at NBC-TV in Burbank, California, and went on to make appearances on TV shows like Highway to Heaven, The Golden Girls, General Hospital and The Bold and the Beautiful.

-In 2010, he founded The Classic TV Preservation Society, a nonprofit organization that seeks to close the gap between popular culture and education, which see www.classictvps.blogspot.com).
-He also presides over Erie Street Entertainment (a television and film production company geared toward family-oriented projects, www.eriestreetentertainment.blogspot.com) and Pop-Culture Consultants (an entertainment consulting firm, www.pop-cultureconsultants.blogspot.com).
+In 2010, he founded The Classic TV Preservation Society, a nonprofit organization that seeks to close the gap between popular culture and education (which see www.classictvps.blogspot.com), He is also the President & CEO Television, Ink. (a television, film and literary production company geared toward family-oriented projects (www.televisionink.blogspot.com), and presides over the consulting firm, Pop-Culture Consultants (www.pop-cultureconsultants.blogspot.com).